-As announced at the EO Future Missions Workshop on 2nd March 2018, the UK Space Agency and its EO Advisory Committee (chaired by Iain Woodhouse) are carrying out a UK Earth Observation Missions Capability Review.
+In spring 2018, the UK Space Agency and its EO Advisory Committee (chaired by Iain Woodhouse) initiated a UK Earth Observation Missions Capability (EOMCR) Review.

 The UK Space Agency is seeking to compile a catalogue of EO mission and instrument concepts, to allow opportunistic or strategic support for missions.
-However please note that there is no dedicated funding for national EO missions at the present time.
+However there was no dedicated funding for national EO missions at the time of the review.

 The activities included completion of a questionnaire followed by a CEOI Challenge Workshop – Future EO Missions and Instruments